|

 mirrors created using SVN::Mirror (or svk) for metadata.

-If an SVN revision has a property, "svm:headrev", it is
+If an SVN revision has a property, "svm:headrev", it is likely

-original URL, so introduce a helper function that returns the
+URL, so introduce a helper function that returns the original

-metadata in commit messages.
+commit messages.

 svn.useSvnsyncProps, svn-remote.<name>.useSvnsyncprops